-The IOPC is conscious of the importance of certainty in decision-making, however this needs to be balanced against providing a fair process by which the interests of victims can be protected.
+The IOPC is conscious of the importance of certainty in decision-making, however this needs to be balanced against providing a fair process which protects the interests of victims.

-An out of time VRR will only be accepted in 'exceptional circumstances', which will be applied on a case by case basis.
-The policy does not provide detailed guidance on what is considered 'exceptional' as the IOPC does not wish to restrict factors that may properly meet this threshold.
-Instead, exceptionality will be determined in each individual case, taking into account all of the circumstances.
-The policy has however been amended in order to provide examples of circumstances which may be considered exceptional, namely where:
+An out of time VRR will only be accepted in 'exceptional circumstances', which will be applied on a case-by-case basis.
+The policy does not provide detailed guidance on what is considered 'exceptional', as the IOPC does not wish to restrict factors that may properly meet this threshold.
+Instead, exceptional circumstances will be determined in each individual case, taking into account all of the circumstances.
+The policy has, however, been amended to provide examples of circumstances which may be considered exceptional, namely where:

-- The victim has been in hospital, and has been unable to respond; - The victim is in prison, and was not provided with notification of the provisional decision until after the response deadline; - The victim suffers from a mental health problem, and because of this was not able to respond within the time frame permitted.
+- the victim has been in hospital, and has been unable to respond - the victim is in prison, and was not provided with notification of the provisional decision until after the response deadline - the victim suffers from a mental illness, and because of this was not able to respond within the timeframe permitted

-The policy also notes that where relevant, reasonable adjustments should be made in accordance with the Equality Act 2010.
+The policy also notes that, where relevant, reasonable adjustments should be made, in accordance with the Equality Act 2010.

-The application of 'exceptional' will be subject to ongoing review, in order to ascertain whether further guidance is required, and to ensure that the standard is being applied consistently.
+The application of 'exceptional' will be subject to ongoing review, to find out whether further guidance is needed, and ensure the standard is being applied consistently.

-In accordance with one of the submissions made, the policy states that where a request for VRR is received after the applicable time limit, but within three months, the victim should be asked for an explanation for the delay if one has not been provided.
+In accordance with one of the submissions, the policy states that where a request for VRR is received after the relevant time limit, but within three months, the victim should be asked for an explanation for the delay if one has not been provided.

-The IOPC notes, as above, that disciplinary matters should not ordinarily be delayed pending the outcome of a VRR, and that the Home Office Guidance 2020 presumes that "action for misconduct should be taken prior to, or in parallel with, any criminal proceedings".
-As such, delays incurred through the VRR scheme should not ordinarily impact on disciplinary proceedings.
+The IOPC notes, as above, that disciplinary matters should not ordinarily be delayed pending the outcome of a VRR, and that the Home Office Guidance 2020 presumes that 'action for misconduct should be taken prior to, or in parallel with, any criminal proceedings'.7 As such, delays incurred through the VRR scheme should not ordinarily impact on disciplinary proceedings.

-However, again as above, the IOPC also recognises that it is important to both the individuals concerned and the public, that there is certainty in decision-making.
-As such, where the reviewer is considering whether it is 'appropriate' for a matter to be referred to the CPS, the fact and effects of any delay will be accorded appropriate weight, and consideration given to whether the public interest requires a matter to be referred to the CPS.
-This will remove the necessity of having an additional 'Stage 3' test in these cases, as had been proposed in the draft policy.
-Whilst no respondent made this specific suggestion, the responses that were received led us to reconsider the proposed test, and to make this amendment to increase clarity, simplicity and efficiency of decision making.
+However, again as above, the IOPC also recognises it is important to both the individuals concerned and the public that there is certainty in decision-making.
+As such, where the reviewer is considering whether it is 'appropriate' for a matter to be referred to the CPS, the fact and effects of any delay will be given appropriate weight, and consideration given to whether the public interest requires a matter to be referred to the CPS.